Eduba Veteran-Owned

 Most organizations choose AI tools based on marketing.
 We built a methodology to evaluate them using validated psychological instruments, the same psychometric frameworks applied to humans, now applied at scale to large language models.
 The Ethics Engine gives organizations something they've never had before: an empirical, repeatable way to assess the behavioral tendencies of the models they're trusting with their work.

-Psychometric Assessment LLM Evaluation Published Research University of Edinburgh
+Psychometric Assessment LLM Evaluation Published Research UKICER 2025 University of Edinburgh

 ICR Research